yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/manage-deployments/upgrade-software.md

 **Impact**

 - On-premises provider - if you use on-premises providers with manually-provisioned nodes, you will need to update your current procedures for manually provisioning instances, to accommodate YBC.
+This includes the following:

-This includes setting systemd-specific database service unit files (if used), and configuring TCP ports.
+  - Setting systemd-specific database service unit files (if used), and configuring TCP ports.
 Refer to [Manually provision on-premises nodes](../../configure-yugabyte-platform/set-up-cloud-provider/on-premises-manual/).
+  - After upgrading nodes, manually installing YBC on the nodes.
+Refer to [Upgrade manually-provisioned on-premises universe](#upgrade-manually-provisioned-on-premises-universe).

 - Upgrade OS - for universes created using an on-premises provider with manually-provisioned nodes, if your OS patching procedures involve re-installing YugabyteDB software on a node, you will need to update those procedures to accommodate YBC.